ourlifeloop/marketing/src/cms/training-faqs/my-add-activity-button-is-gone.md

 ---
-question: My Add Activity Button is Gone
+question: My add activity button is gone.
 answer: >-
   If your "Add Activity" button is gone refresh your browser (Usually a circle with an arrow to the left of your URL box).